 # /Users/yourname/.local/bin/memorygraph

-Step 2: Open Claude Desktop Settings
+Step 3: Open Claude Desktop Config

 Add the following JSON configuration (replace path with your actual path):